earthly/website/website/faq.md

 <h2 class="text-2xl font-semibold mb-5 mt-20" id="bazel">How is Earthly different from Bazel?<span class="hide"><a href="#bazel">¶</a></span></h2>

 [Bazel](https://bazel.build) is a build tool developed by Google to optimize the speed, correctness, and reproducibility of their internal monorepo codebase.
-Earthly draws inspiration from some of the principles of Bazel (mainly the idea of repeatable builds), but it is different in a few key ways:

-- Earthly does not replace language-specific tools, like Maven, Gradle, Webpack, etc. Instead, it leverages and integrates with them.
+The main difference between Bazel and Earthly is that Bazel is a **build system**, whereas Earthly is a **general purpose CI/CD framework**.
+As such, Bazel focuses on compiling and unit testing - and it does so in a highly opinionated manner.
+When adopted correctly, Bazel is an extremely efficient build system that focuses on speed, correctness, and reproducibility.
+Anything beyond compiling and unit testing, however, is very difficult to achieve.
+Earthly on the other hand can be used for general-purpose CI/CD use cases, going beyond compiling and unit testing, allowing additionally integration testing, deployment to production, executing arbitrary scripts, performing custom packaging, and so on.

+Bazel does exceptionally well in very specific types of environments, for a set of very specific use-cases, but is not a general purpose CI/CD environment.

+For these reasons, Bazel is often run in conjunction with Earthly, rather than instead of it.
+There is an [example of how to do that in the Earthly repository on GitHub](https://github.com/earthly/earthly/tree/main/examples/bazel).
+In particular, the combination of [Earthly Satellites](https://earthly.dev/pricing) and Bazel allows for Bazel's cache to be saved and be instantly available on the next run, which can make Bazel executions in CI very fast.

+One of Bazel's use cases is managing builds for a monorepo setup.
+For this use case, there is some overlap with what Earthly can do as well.
+Here are some key differences between the two:

+- Earthly is significantly easier to adopt.
+Every new language that needs to be onboarded to Bazel requires a significant investment from the team adopting it.
+For large codebases, this migration is typically of the order of years.
 Adopting Bazel usually means that all build files need to be completely rewritten.
-This is not the case with Earthly, as it mainly acts as the glue between builds.
+Earthly, on the other hand, does not replace language-specific tools, allowing for migrations to take place in weeks to months.
 - The learning curve of Earthly is more accessible, especially if the user already has experience with Dockerfiles.
 Bazel, on the other hand, introduces some completely new concepts.
+Bazel builds are not democratized within the team to the same extent as Earthly builds are.
+- Earthly does not do file-level compilation caching on its own.
+Bazel does.
+This means that incremental compilation of large codebases is faster on Bazel.
+Earthly builds could be set up to cache individually compiled files, but that requires more work.
+This will be improved in the future.
 - Bazel has a purely descriptive specification language.
 Earthly is a mix of descriptive and imperative language.
-- Bazel uses tight control of compiler tool chains to achieve true hermetic builds, whereas Earthly uses containers and well-defined inputs.

-Overall, by letting you use your existing tool chain, Earthly has an easier adoption curve and is easier to use in non-mono repo settings.
-This does mean that its possible to do non-repeatable actions in Earthly, but practically at organization scales smaller than Google, we have not found this to be a problem and the ease of adoption out-weighs these concerns.
+- Bazel's consistency is more correct and more difficult to achieve, while Earthly's consistency is more practical.
+Bazel uses tight control of compiler toolchains to achieve true hermetic builds, whereas Earthly uses containers and well-defined inputs.
+This means that Bazel achieves truly reproducible builds (the output is byte-for-byte consistent across systems when ran in similar environments - assuming compiler versions match, etc.), whereas Earthly only achieves repeatable builds (consistency is guaranteed via ensuring that the build executes in a similar environment through the use of containers, but the build output is usually not byte-for-byte the same if dependencies are not pinned to a fixed version, or if compilers used within the build introduce timestamps).

+For more information about when to use Bazel, check out our blog, where we have written an [extensive article on the topic](https://earthly.dev/blog/bazel-build/).

 <h2 class="text-2xl font-semibold mb-5 mt-20" id="dagger">How is Earthly different from Dagger?<span class="hide"><a href="#dagger">¶</a></span></h2>